Royalist Volunteers

-When Ferdinand VII regained his "freedom" on 1 October 1823 and restored the absolute monarchy for the second time, he did not disband the Royalist Volunteer Corps and continued to use it as an instrument of repression.
-Most of its members were radical absolutists or ultra-absolutists, and the Corps was described as the "armed wing of ultra-royalism".
+The Royalist Volunteer Corps was a Spanish militia raised on 10 June 1823 by the regency appointed in May by the Duke of Angoulême, the commander-in-chief of the French army which invaded Spain in April to overthrow the Liberal Triennium and restore Ferdinand VII as an absolute monarch.
+Thousands of Spanish royalists who had served alongside the French army during its invasion along with royalist civilians in Spain joined the new militia, which engaged in counter-revolutionary violence in territory under the regency's control.
+This led to Angoulême issuing an ordinance in August which forbade any further such violence, though in practice it was often ineffective.

-It was an absolutist counterpart to the liberal National Militia established by the Constitution of 1812 and expanded during the Triennium.
-The Corps was officially disbanded in 1833, following the death of Ferdinand VII, and many of its members joined the forces of the Infante Carlos María Isidro during the First Carlist War.
+When Ferdinand VII was fully restored as an absolute monarch on 1 October 1823 and restored the absolute monarchy for a second time, he did not disband the Royalist Volunteer Corps and continued to use it as an instrument of state repression.
+Most of its members were radical absolutists or ultraroyalists, and the militia was described as the "armed wing of ultra-royalism".
+It served as an absolutist counterpart to the liberal National Militia established by the Spanish Constitution of 1812 and expanded during the Liberal Triennium.
+The Royalist Volunteer Corps was officially disbanded in 1833 following Ferdinand VII's death and many of its former members joined the forces of the Infante Carlos María Isidro of Spain during the First Carlist War.

 Origins

 When the invasion of the Hundred Thousand Sons of Saint Louis began on the 7th of April 1823, entering Spain through the Basque provinces, the three Basque Councils created bodies of native or armed countrymen, made up of volunteers, responsible for maintaining order and pursuing the liberals.
 They refused to be subject to the authority of the Captain General—in the Basque Country, as in Navarre, the royalist volunteer corps would not be formally constituted, its functions being taken over by the armed countrymen—.
 At the same time, in the town of Ezcaray in La Rioja, a royal volunteer corps was formed, based on the model of the Liberal National Militia, which grew to three companies.
 At the beginning of May, the Captain General of Old Castile praised the town for the actions of its members and approved its provisional regulations.
 These regulations would form the basis of the rules for the formation of the Royalist Volunteer Corps, published by the Regency on 10 June 1823.